Q-shick/Intro-to-Data-Science/README.md

 ### Mini Project
 This is basically a data visualization project.
 The goal is to visualize MTA ridership in terms of popularity of respective stations.
-I heavily utilized geographical data with help of libraries like 'geopandas'.
+First I merged different datasets to have station names and geographical data together, and then I utilized the geographical data with help of libraries like 'geopandas'.
 Some findings are that Manhattan is very busy and that Manhattan is not the only one that has busy stations.
 More detail can be found by visiting the ['Mini project'](https://github.com/Q-shick/Intro-to-Data-Science/blob/master/Mini%20Project.ipynb) folder.

 ![MTA Ridership in NYC](Data/MTA_ridership.png)